 Active surveillance began in 2011, where 2730 individuals (1474 females and 1256 males) were captured.
 In 2019, 143 flies (80 females and 63 males) and in 2020, 215 (106 females and 109 males) were caught.
 The details on number of flies in the different dates and locations, and all genotypes, are available in the supplementary file S1.

-Assuming a two months generation time (Williams, 1990), as can be seen from Table 1, the genotyped subsamples extended from cohort 0 (2009), 10 (2011), 61 (2019) and 67 (2020).
-Because individuals belonging to one of these cohorts have no chance of interacting with any individual from another of these cohorts, we then always considered these four cohorts into separate entities.
+Assuming a two month generation time (Williams, 1990), as can be seen from Table 1, the genotyped subsamples extended from cohort 0 (2009), 10 (2011), 60 (2019) and 66 (2020).
+Because individuals belonging to one of these cohorts have no chance of interacting with any individual from another of these cohorts, we then always considered these four cohorts as belonging to distinct subsamples.

+Homogeneity of sex-ratio was tested across cohorts with a Fisher exact test with Rcmdr.

 Genotyping

-(Ravel et al., 2007)Genotyping was undertaken for 11 loci: X55-3 (Solano et al., 1997), XpGp13, pGp24 (Luna et al., 2001), GPCAG (Baker & Krafsur, 2001), pGp15, pGp16, and pGp27 (Ravel et al., 2020).
+Three legs of each tsetse fly were subjected to chelex treatment to obtain DNA for genotyping (Ravel et al., 2007).
+Genotyping was undertaken for 11 loci: X55-3 (Solano et al., 1997), XpGp13, pGp24 (Luna et al., 2001), GPCAG (Baker & Krafsur, 2001), pGp15, pGp16, and pGp27 (Ravel et al., 2020).
 Loci A10, B3, XB104, C102 were kindly provided by A. Robinson (Insect Pest Control Sub-program, Joint Food and Agriculture Organization of the United Nations/International Atomic Energy Agency Program of Nuclear Techniques in Food and Agriculture).
 Despite used at several occasions (Camara et al., 2006; Bouyer et al., 2007; Solano et al., 2009; Melachio et al., 2011), information about these loci were never published.
 Readers will find this information in Table A1 in the Appendix.
 Locus name with an X means that the locus is located on the X chromosome, and thus haploid in males.
 Cells with a "0" correspond to individuals with no amplification at the concerned locus, while uninterpretable profiles were coded "NA" (see Supplementary file S1).

 Data analyzed

 Genotyping was undertaken in different ways and under different conditions for the different dates of sampling (see Table S1).
 For samples collected in 2009 and 2011, allele bands were resolved on a 4300 DNA Analysis System (LICOR, Lincoln, NE) using two infrared dyes (700 and 800nm) as described in (Solano et al., 2009).
-For samples collected in 2019 and 2020, an ABI 3500xl sequencer (Applied Biosystem, Waltham, Massachusetts) was used with four different dyes (FAM, NED, VIC and PET) as described in (2019).
+For samples collected in 2019 and 2020, an ABI 3500xl sequencer (Applied Biosystem, Waltham, Massachusetts) was used with four different dyes (FAM, NED, VIC and PET) as described in Berté et al. (2019).
 Consequently, the 11 loci were not analyzed with the same dyes between samples from 2009-2011 and samples from 2019-2020.
-Because it is generally admitted that the dye used can modify the apparent size of the amplified alleles, we genotyped again some samples from 2009-2011 at the different loci using the ABI 3500xl sequencer to recode all the genotypes from the samples from 2009-2011 In some subsets, too many missing data were observed at some loci or subsamples.
-Consequently, to avoid multiple analyses, keep a reasonable number of loci and for the sake of consistency, population genetics data analyses were undertaken with females only, at the eight loci that were successfully amplified over all the dataset (see Table S1): X55-3, XpGp13, pGp24, A10, B3, XB104, C102, and GPCAG.
+Because it is generally admitted that the dye used can modify the apparent size of the amplified alleles, we genotyped again some samples from 2009-2011 at the different loci using the ABI 3500xl sequencer to recode all the genotypes from the samples from 2009-2011.
+In some subsets, too many missing data were observed at some loci or subsamples.
+Consequently, to avoid multiple analyses, and to keep a reasonable number of loci and for the sake of consistency, population genetic analyses were undertaken with females only, at the eight loci that were successfully amplified over all the dataset (see Table S1): X55-3, XpGp13, pGp24, A10, B3, XB104, C102, and GPCAG.

 Unless specified otherwise, the global dataset (File S1) was processed with Create (Coombs et al., 2008) to produce datasets in different formats, depending on the kind of analyses to be undertaken.